 In St. Louis, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in St. Louis begins around June 13 and lasts for 4.6 months, ending around October 31.
-On August 27, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 71% of the time, and overcast or mostly cloudy 29% of the time.
+The clearer part of the year in St. Louis begins around June 13 and lasts for 4.5 months, ending around October 30.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in St. Louis varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in St. Louis is May, with an average of 12.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 40% on May 21.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 St. Louis experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in St. Louis.
-The most rain falls during the 31 days centered around May 13, with an average total accumulation of 4.1 inches.
+The month with the most rain in St. Louis is May, with an average rainfall of 4.1 inches.

-The least rain falls around January 24, with an average total accumulation of 1.6 inches.
+The month with the least rain in St. Louis is January, with an average rainfall of 1.6 inches.

-The snowy period of the year lasts for 3.7 months, from November 27 to March 17, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 27, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 3.7 months, from November 26 to March 17, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in St. Louis is January, with an average snowfall of 3.2 inches.

-The snowless period of the year lasts for 8.3 months, from March 17 to November 27.
-The least snow falls around July 23, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 8.3 months, from March 17 to November 26.
+The least snow falls around July 23, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.